astrowp/docs/saas-theme.md

 ### Publish New Pages

 You can create new pages in your WordPress dashboard and link to them from the header and footer menu.
-For example, the theme's privacy policy and terms and conditions page are created as WordPress pages.
+For example, the SaaS theme's privacy policy and terms and conditions page are created as WordPress pages.

 Simply add the path to the new page in the header and or the footer menu.